googleads/google-ads-ruby/README.md

 The recommended way to install is using [bundler][].

-Add a line to your `Gemfile`:
+Add a line to your `Gemfile` (replacing x.y.z with the version number you're interested in):

-    gem "google-ads-googleads", "~> x.y.z"
+    gem 'google-ads-googleads', '~> x.y.z'

 Then run: